 REPRESENTATIVE RESULTS:

-The strategies for rAAV9 to construct rAAV9-cTNT-GFP or rAAV9-U6-shRNA plasmids are shown in Figure 1 and Figure 2, respectively.
-As the examples, the rAAV vector was generated to overexpress GFP gene in mouse hearts.
-The resulting plasmid contains cTNT-GFP cassette flanked by two ITR sites (Figure 1).
-The rAAV9-U6-shRNA vector was constructed to knockdown Trbp mRNA (Figure 2)
+The strategies for rAAV9 to construct rAAV9.cTNT::GFP or rAAV9.U6::shRNA plasmids are shown in Figure 1 and Figure 2, respectively.
+As the examples, the rAAV9 vector was generated to overexpress GFP gene in mouse hearts.
+The resulting plasmid contains cTNT::GFP cassette flanked by two ITR sites (Figure 1).
+The rAAV9.U6::shRNA vector was constructed to knockdown Trbp mRNA (Figure 2)

 The standard curve for rAAV9 titration was generated with the qPCR data by linear regression.
 The manipulated variable y represents the Log10 value of DNA molecular concentration of each standard sample, and the corresponding variable x represents the CT value.
 The Log10 (concentration) values (y) and CT numbers (x) exhibit a nice linear correlation (R2= 0.9971) and fit with the equation y = -0.2832x + 14.616 (Figure 3A).
 Titers of rAAV9 samples were calculated based on linear equation (Figure 3B).
-With the method described in the protocol, high titer of rAAV9 vectors (3-4 X 1013 particles/mL) was obtained in the representative study.
+With the method described in the protocol (step 4.6.2, and Figure 3B), high titer of rAAV9 vectors (50-200 l, >6 X 1013 particles/mL) was obtained in the representative study.

-To monitor the efficiency and tissue specificity of rAAV9-cTNT vectors, P0.5 pups were treated with same amount (1X1011 particles/pup) of rAAV9-cTNT-Luciferase (AAV-Luc) or rAAV9-cTNT-GFP (AAV-GFP) by subcutaneous injection.
+To monitor the efficiency and tissue specificity of rAAV9.cTNT vectors, P0.5 pups were treated with same amount (1X1011 particles/pup) of rAAV9.cTNT::Luciferase (AAV-Luc) or rAAV9.cTNT::GFP (AAV-GFP) by subcutaneous injection.
 Two weeks after injection, GFP signal was monitored in various tissues of the mice.
-Robust expression of GFP was detected in the heart, but not in other organs (Figure 4).
-Thus efficient and heart-specific gene expression was achieved with rAAV9-cTNT vector.
+Robust expression of GFP was detected in the heart, but not in other organs (Figure 4, n>3).
+Thus efficient and heart-specific gene expression was achieved with rAAV9.cTNT vector.

-To monitor the knockdown efficiency and tissue specificity of rAAV9-U6 vectors, P0.5 mice were treated with same amount (3X1011 particles/pup) of rAAV9-U6-Scramble (AAV-Scramble) or rAAV9-U6-Trbp shRNA (AAV-shTrbp) by subcutaneous injection.
-Two weeks after injection, expression of Trbp in various tissues of was monitored by qPCR (Figure 5).
-The mRNA level of Trbp in the heart was substantially reduced by AAV-shTrbp (0.68 fold downregulated, P = 0.0004452).
-Down regulation of Trbp was also detected in the liver tissue from AAV-shTrbp-treated mice.
+To monitor the knockdown efficiency and tissue specificity of rAAV9.U6 vectors, P0.5 mice were treated with same amount (3X1011 particles/pup) of rAAV9.U6::Scramble (AAV-Scramble) or rAAV9.U6::Trbp shRNA (AAV-shTrbp) by subcutaneous injection.
+Two weeks after injection, expression of Trbp in various tissues of was monitored by qPCR (Figure 5, n=3).
+The mRNA level of Trbp in the heart was substantially reduced by rAAV9.U6::shTrbp (68% downregulation, P = 0.0004452).
+Down regulation of Trbp was also detected in the liver tissue from rAAV9.U6::shTrbp-treated mice.
 However, the fold change is much lower.

 FIGURE LEGENDS:

 Figure 1.
-The strategies to construct rAAV9-cTNT-GFP plasmid.
-(A) The scheme of TNNT2::GFP cassette(cTNT-GFP).
-(B) The rAAV9 plasmid has been modified to harbor the chicken TNNT2 promoter (rAAV9-cTNT) followed by the two unique restriction sites (NheI and KpnI).
-The GFP open reading frame was cloned into the rAAV9-cTNT vector by restriction sites-mediated ligation to generate the rAAV9-cTNT-GFP plasmid.
-(B) rAAV9-cTNT-GFP plasmid can be constructed by Gibson assembly.
+The strategies to construct rAAV9.cTNT::GFP plasmid.
+(A) The scheme of cTNT::GFP cassette.
+(B) The rAAV9 plasmid has been modified to harbor the chicken TNNT2 promoter (rAAV9.cTNT) followed by the two unique restriction sites (NheI and KpnI).
+The GFP open reading frame was cloned into the rAAV9.cTNT vector by restriction sites-mediated ligation to generate the rAAV9.cTNT::GFP plasmid.
+(B) rAAV9.cTNT::GFP plasmid can be constructed by Gibson assembly.

 Figure 2.
-The strategies to construct rAAV9-U6-shRNA plasmid.
-(A) The scheme of U6::shRNA cassette(U6-shRNA) is shown.
+The strategies to construct rAAV9.U6::shRNA plasmid.
+(A) The scheme of U6::shRNA cassette is shown.
 Expression of shRNA is driven by U6 promoter (Blue).
-(B) rAAV9-U6-shRNA cassettes can be generated by annealing and ligating DNA oligos containing shRNA sequences into the restriction enzyme-digested rAAV vectors harboring U6 promoter.
-(C) rAAV9-U6-shRNA cassettes can be generated by long-range PCR and intra-molecular Gibson assembly-based “seamless” construction.
+(B) rAAV9-U6-shRNA cassettes can be generated by annealing and ligating DNA oligos containing shRNA sequences into the restriction enzyme-digested rAAV9 vectors harboring U6 promoter.
+(C) rAAV9.U6::shRNA cassettes can be generated by long-range PCR and intra-molecular Gibson assembly-based “seamless” construction.
 The 5’ arm, loop, and 3’ arm of shRNA are shown in green, orange, and red, respectively.

 Figure 3.
-Calculation of AAV titer.
+Calculation of rAAV9 titer.
 (A) The standard curve for rAAV9 titration was generated with the qPCR data by linear regression.
 The manipulated variable y represents the Log10 value of DNA molecular concentration of each standard sample, and the corresponding variable x represents the CT value.
 (B) Titers of rAAV9 samples are calculated based on linear equation of the standard curve.